miderthao/Firearm-Suicide-Rates-in-the-U.S./README.md

 ## Data Process

-- Dataset for number of gun owners was collected from BuzzFeed News Github.
+The dataset for the number of gun owners was collected from BuzzFeed News Github.
 - Collected information on suicide rates using a firearm through a Kaggle dataset.
-- See references section to see orginal datasets.
+- See the references section to see the original datasets.

 #### How was the data used?

-- Background checks were used for number of gun owners.
+- Background checks were used for the number of gun owners.
 - Sales were estimated by background checks for each firearm type.
 - Long gun, handgun, and other = 1 sale; multiple = 2 sales.